KyleMardell/ci-project-1/README.md

 - The footer with social media links was inspired by the [Love Running](https://github.com/Code-Institute-Solutions/love-running-v3) Code Institute project, using different icons to suit the sites theme

 ### Content
--The calendar planting and harvesting content was taken from [Love the garden](https://www.lovethegarden.com/)
+- The calendar planting and harvesting content was taken from [Love the garden](https://www.lovethegarden.com/)

 ### Media
 - Photos used on the website are from [Pixabay](https://www.pixabay.com)